mondiaz19/Autonomous-mobile-manipulator-for-metal-recycling-applications/Dataset/README.md

 1. **Image collection** — raw images are stored wherever the user originally saved them; this location is project-dependent and is *not* fixed by any script in this repository.
+Dataset localization is in the following link: https://tecmx-my.sharepoint.com/:u:/g/personal/mariad_tec_mx/IQCPmPBNoFYIQL-JmxVLOk0hASBpaH7WKl6AoOt3ycFOI_o?e=eIF0dj
 2. **Manual labeling** — images were manually labeled using MATLAB's **Image Labeler** app, producing a `groundTruth` object per the manuscript's labeling procedure (Section X).
 3. **Export + split** — the `groundTruth` bounding boxes are exported to normalized YOLO `.txt` format and the dataset is split into train/validation/test (60/10/30%, fixed random seed) prior to